gladstone28/SKATEBOARD-BUSINESS-PLAN/backup-README.md

 **- Economic Fluctuations:** In times of economic downturn, discretionary spending on skateboards may decrease.

 **9. Conclusion**
-QSL-EcoRide Bamboo Skateboards has the potential to tap into the growing market for eco-friendly and sustainable products.
+EcoRide Bamboo Skateboards has the potential to tap into the growing market for eco-friendly and sustainable products.
 The initial costs are significant, but with effective marketing and consistent production, the business could achieve profitability within 2-3 years.

 **CONTACT:**